edgar-montano/react-tailwind-portfolio-template/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and utilizes [TailWindCSS](https://tailwindcss.com).

 **Note: You do not need advance programming knowledge to use this template!
-All you need is [Node.js](https://nodejs.org/en/download/) installed. and a decent code editor.**
+All you need is [Node.js](https://nodejs.org/en/download/) installed, and a decent code editor.**

 ## Installation